Tab-e-n/blue-runner/update_notes.md

  - The timer is now outlined for better visibility.
  - User Universe now has a unique BG.
  - Bootup sequence has a new font.
+ - Ghosts now appear a solid instead of appearing segmented.

 ### FIXES & CHANGES